-There is a certificate of birth, a certificate of death, and a marriage certificate; and there is the certificate of the dissolution of a marriage. - B. Well, then, she received this certificate of dissolution of the marriage. - A. It is given to both, because both parties are equal. - B. I did not have one, and I did not present it anywhere.
-I only had the extract from the court decision.

-A. Without that document, they cannot put in the stamp; that is the question.
+There is a certificate of birth, a certificate of death, and a marriage certificate; and there is the certificate of the dissolution of a marriage. - B. Well, then, she received this certificate of dissolution of the marriage. - A. It is given to both, because both parties are equal. - B. I did not have one, and I did not present it anywhere.I only had the extract from the court decision. - ((XG; A and B speak at the same time.)) - A. Without that document, they cannot put in the stamp; that is the question.